AptoPayments/apto-sdk-android/README.md

 }
 ```

-The filters parameter allows you to filter the type of transactions that are returned by the SDK.

-The forceRefresh parameter controls whenever the SDK returns the local cached transaction list of whenever it asks for the transaction list through the Apto mobile API.
+- When the method succeeds, a `transactions` object is returned containing a list of `Transaction` objects.
+- When the method fails, error handling can be included within the `error` response.

-## Contributing & Development
+## Contributions & Development

+We look forward to receiving your feedback, including new feature requests, bug fixes and documentation improvements.

+If you would like to help:

+1. Refer to the [issues](https://github.com/AptoPayments/apto-sdk-android/issues) section of the repository first, to ensure your feature or bug doesn't already exist (The request may be ongoing, or newly finished task).
-We're looking forward to receive your feedback including new feature requests, bug fixes and documentation improvements.
-If you waht to help us, please take a look at the [issues](https://github.com/AptoPayments/apto-sdk-android/issues) section in the repository first; maybe someone else had the same idea and it's an ongoing or even better a finished task!
-If what you want to share with us is not in the issues section, please [create one](https://github.com/AptoPayments/apto-sdk-android/issues/new) and we'll get back to you as soon as possible.
+2. If your request is not in the [issues](https://github.com/AptoPayments/apto-sdk-android/issues) section, please feel free to [create one](https://github.com/AptoPayments/apto-sdk-android/issues/new).
+We'll get back to you as soon as possible.

-And, if you want to help us improve our SDK by adding a new feature or fixing a bug, we'll be glad to see your [pull requests!](https://github.com/AptoPayments/apto-sdk-android/compare)
+If you want to help improve the SDK by adding a new feature or bug fix, we'd be happy to receive [pull requests](https://github.com/AptoPayments/apto-sdk-android/compare)!